bluekiri/anomalydetection/README.md

 ## Roadmap

+- [x] PubSub aggregate messages in Apache Spark.
+- [ ] Lab to test and tune engines.
 - [ ] Enable processing a signal by multiple models.
-- [ ] PubSub aggregate messages in Apache Spark.
 - [ ] Implement a plugin engine.
 - [ ] Persist configuration instead of use an static YAML file.
 - [ ] ElasticSearch repository.